MicrosoftDocs/power-platform/power-platform/admin/customer-managed-key.md

 > This is a preview feature.
 >
 > These encryption key operations are available with this release:
->  1. Migrate key
+>  - Migrate key
->  1. Set and apply key
+>  - Set and apply key
->  1. Change key
+>  - Revert key
->  1. Revert key
+>  - Change key

 By default, data is encrypted with Microsoft managed keys.
 For additional control over encryption keys, you can manage your own keys.
 Customer managed keys must be stored in Azure Key vault.

 In our upgraded customer managed key (CMK) feature, customers can use their own Azure Key Vault encryption key to encrypt their data stored in Microsoft Dataverse.
-This provides an additional level of security by protecting Microsoft support staff from having access to the encryption key.
+This provides an additional level of security by not allowing Microsoft support staff to have access to the encryption key.

 Another benefit with this feature is the ability to encrypt data in all the Azure storage types used in Dataverse, such as SQL, Azure File, Cosmos DB, data lake, and Azure Cognitive Search.